The Powerpuff Girls: Film

 The Powerpuff Girls Movie was released in the United States on July 3, 2002, by Warner Bros.
 Pictures.
 The movie, a prequel to the series, tells the story of how the Powerpuff Girls were created, and how Mojo Jojo became a supervillain.
-The movie received a rating of 63% at Rotten Tomatoes, and received some criticism for the violence involved.
+The movie received a rating of 63% at review aggregator Rotten Tomatoes, as well as some criticism for the violence involved.
 In all, the movie grossed $16 million worldwide with an $11 million budget.